Thinking of Graduation

 - Be sure to refer to the Schedule of Studies in the appropriate Academic Calendar - the calendar that was in effect the semester you started your program unless otherwise approved by your Program Counsellor.
 All calendar changes must be approved by the Program Counsellor.
 In cases where there are discrepancies, follow the Academic Calendar.
 Your calendar year is stated on My Progress in the Student Planning system through Webadvisor.

 - Ensure that your major has been declared, if applicable.

 - Make sure you have the required paperwork or correspondence from the Program Counsellor granting substitution approval of any course requirements (if applicable).
-Individual substitutions (and some generic substitutions) are not recorded on your Program/Academic Evaluation on WebAdvisor, so you need to keep track of these in your own records.
+Individual substitutions (and some generic substitutions) are not recorded on My Progress, so you need to keep track of these in your own records.
 Approval may be a listserv email that gives general information on substitutions or the lists on the Supplemental Information for your Schedule of Studies.
 If the substitution is unique to the student, this information would be recorded in an email from the Program Counsellor.

 - Be sure to pay all library fees.
 Students will not be permitted to graduate if they have any outstanding fines or fees.